Want to get a retro Scotland shirt? Read on…

 His assistant Alex Ferguson presided over the tournament itself which saw Scotland again eliminated at the group stages.

 TOFFS (which stands for The Old Fashioned Football Shirt) specialise in handcrafted, vintage football shirts made to the highest quality in the North of England – with each shirt as close to the real thing as possible.

 1900 Home Shirt

-You can pick up some classsic retro Scotland shirts here including a fantastic 1900 home shirt in distinctive primrose and pink hoops.
+You can pick up some classsic retro Scotland shirts here including a fantastic 1900 home shirt (above left) in distinctive primrose and pink hoops.